Noise-induced shallow circuits and absence of barren plateaus: Observable expectation values of noisy random quantum circuits

 The right-most expression in the above chain of inequalities is bounded from above by $\varepsilon$ if

 which implies the desired result. \end{proof}

-The previous proposition implies that for most of noisy circuit of depth larger than $L=\Omega(n)$, the trace distance between the two output states is bounded from above by $\exp(-\Theta(n))$, which means that the two output states cannot be distinguished between each other efficiently by performing arbitrary measurements on polynomially many copies of the state, because of the Holevo-Helstrom theorem~\cite{wilde_2013}.
+The previous proposition implies that for most of noisy circuit of depth larger than $L\ge \Omega(n)$, the trace distance between the two output states is bounded from above by $\exp(-\Theta(n))$, which means that the two output states cannot be distinguished between each other efficiently by performing arbitrary measurements on polynomially many copies of the state, because of the Holevo-Helstrom theorem~\cite{wilde_2013}.
+It seems plausible that the previous assumption on the depth \( L \geq \Omega(n) \) is an artifact of our proof technique, and we conjecture that this assumption might be relaxed to smaller depths with a more fine-grained analysis; we leave this for future work.

 One may wonder if it is possible to prove an upper bound on the worst-case trace distance (i.e., with no expected value) that decreases exponentially with the number of layers.
-However, this is not possible for arbitrary noise regime in general.
-In fact, the so-called \emph{quantum refrigerator} construction~\cite{refrigerator} shows surprisingly how non-unital noise can be exploited to perform fault-tolerant quantum computations in a model similar to ours, up to exponential depth.
+Although this is possible by making strong structural assumption on the noise, namely being unital and with the maximally mixed state being their unique fixed point (e.g., depolarizing noise)~\cite{aharonov1996limitations,DanielPaper}; this is not possible for arbitrary noise regime in general.
+In fact, as an easy example, if the noise is dephasing, the circuit is made only by Toffoli gates, and the input states $\rho$ and $\sigma$ are two different computational basis states, then the trace distance between the two output states must remain constant for any depth (since Toffoli maps computational basis states in computational basis states and dephasing noise acts trivially on computational basis states).
+More interestingly, the so-called \emph{quantum refrigerator} construction~\cite{refrigerator} shows surprisingly how non-unital noise can be exploited to perform fault-tolerant quantum computations in a model similar to ours, up to exponential depth.
 Therefore, for these special classes of circuits, the trace distance remains of constant order.
 However, we show below that in a certain high noise regime, we can find a worst-case upper bound on the trace distance that decays exponentially in the number of qubits.